kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 ![plot of chunk unnamed-chunk-11](figure/unnamed-chunk-11-1.png)

-Let's filter and check the size of the resulting matrix:
+Let's filter out counts less than 10 and check the size of the resulting matrix:

 ```r